Marta-Rudnicka/webSoakDB/documentation/soakDB_frontend.md

 - `handleChangePreset()` - adds and removes subset ids from `selectedSubsetIds` when the user checks or unchecks a preset
 - `saveChanges()` - sends data to <App>'s `updateSelection()` in order to update the proposal in the database
 - `selected()` - checks if a preset is selected based on whether one of its subset is selected

+`handleChangeLib()`, `handleChangePreset()`, `saveChanges()` stop the process of continuously reloading data after a file upload, which normally would be needed after an unsuccessful upload (see "Reacting to changes in the database after an upload").

 **helpers**
 - `detectUnsavedChanges()` - checks if there are any differences between libraries and presets currently selected in the interface, and the selection saved in the database (by comparing `selectedLibIds` against `initialLibs` and `selectedSubsetIds` against `initialSubsets` ); its output is sent to <App>'s `trackUnsavedChanges()`